Coverage for you and/or your family members ends on the earliest of the following dates:

 The last day of the month in which:

-You are responsible for ending coverage with Benefits Administration when your enrolled spouse or family member is no longer eligible for coverage.
+You are responsible for ending coverage with the ExxonMobil Benefits Service Center when your enrolled spouse or family member is no longer eligible for coverage.
 If you do not complete your change within 60 days, any contributions you make for ineligible family members will not be refunded.

 Loss of eligibility